 Students are required to complete 19 credits for the art history minor.

-SAVC 141 Ways of Seeing: Pyramids to Cathedrals (3 credits)
+SAVC 141 Art History I: Pyramids to Cathedrals (3 credits)

-SAVC 255 Writing in Art History (3 credits)
+SAVC 255 Writing and Criticism in Art History (3 credits)

 SAVC 230 Global Foundations of Modern Art (3 credits)

 SAVC 305 Seminar in Curatorial Practice (3 credits)